Resource adequacy

 Resource adequacy (RA, also supply adequacy) in the field of electric power is the ability of the electric grid to satisfy the end-user power demand at any time (typically an issue at the peak demand).
-RA is a component of the electric system reliability.
-For example, sufficient unused generation capacity shall be available to the electrical grid at any time to accommodate equipment failures and drops in variable renewable energy sources (e.g, wind dying down).
+RA is a component of the electrical grid reliability.
+For example, sufficient unused generation capacity shall be available to the electrical grid at any time to accommodate major equipment failures (e.g., a disconnection of a nuclear power unit or a high-voltage power line) and drops in variable renewable energy sources (e.g, wind dying down).
 The adequacy standard should satisfy the chosen reliability index, typically the loss of load expectation (LOLE) of 1 day in 10 years (so called "1-in-10").

+Installed reserve margin

+Installed reserve margin (IRM) is the amount of the generating capacity in excess of the expected load, calculated to satisfy the loss of load expectation, typically 1 day in 10 years.
+IRM is used to measure the adequacy of the generation capacity and serves as a guide to evaluate the needs for the capacity changes.
+When discussing the future capacity needs, the planning reserve margin term is used for the metric.
+North American Electric Reliability Corporation (NERC) by default uses the 15% reserve target for the mostly thermal power systems, 10% for the hydroelectric ones.
+The IRM is different from the operating reserve margin (ORM).
+The ORM calculations account for the current generation and transmission outages and assume that all the demand response and interruptible power loads are connected.
+ORM is thus lower than IRM (CAISO allows ORM as low as 3%).

 Vertically integrated utility

-In the case of a vertically integrated electric utility RA was part of the integrated resource planning, done by the utility itself, with expenses negotiated with regulators that were representing the captive customers.
+In the case of a vertically integrated electric utility RA was part of the integrated resource planning, done by the utility itself, additional expenses were negotiated with regulators that were representing the captive customers.
 These monopoly utilities had an incentive to overestimate the peak demand in order to build more capacity and justify an increase in their regulator-approved rates.
 Lack of capacity generally was not a problem.